roboticslab-uc3m/installation-guides/install-jr3.md

 ## Troubleshooting JR3

+Green LEDs should be ON after `jr3pci_driver` module is loaded (see `lsmod`).
+Check `/etc/rc.local` to see if this is the default upon switching on the PC.
+Possible fixes if not working:

+1. Type `lspci` to see PCI devices connected to the computer.
+It should be there `PCI bridge: Pericom Semiconductor PI7C9X110 PCI Express to PCI bridge` which is the PCI card Adapter.

-If green LEDs are off after switching on the PC and `jr3pci_driver` does not appear after doing `lsmod`, try in the jr3 directory (on manipulation PC: `/home/teo/repos/LoliRepo/jr3/jr3pci-linux-0.5/`) and see README_loli.
+1. Try in the jr3 directory (on manipulation PC: `/home/teo/repos/LoliRepo/jr3/jr3pci-linux-0.5/`) and see README_loli.

-If it is due to a kernel upgrade, sometimes this works:
+1. If it is due to a kernel upgrade, sometimes this works:

 ```bash
 sudo make clean